Cast Iron Cooking: Beginners Guide to Using a Skillet

 A cast-iron skillet is of the ultimate cooking tools to have in your kitchen arsenal.
 Just ask your mother, who may have even gifted you her family heirloom cast-iron skillet when you first moved out on your own.

 The grill-like quality makes cooking with cast iron on your stovetop is great for searing steaks, crisping bacon, and cooking burgers that could compete with any grill.
-These oven safe skillets are also perfect for making deep dish pizza, rich cornbread, or casseroles.
+These oven safe skillets like these are also perfect for making deep dish pizza, rich cornbread, or casseroles.

 If your mom didn't include a handwritten instruction on how to use a cast iron skillet along with her gift you may be feeling a little lost and intimidated about how to care for the pan without ruining it.

 Here are some tips on how to care for cast iron so that you can pass it on to your own children one day (if you can bear to part with it).

 A well seasoned cast-iron skillet is the key to getting the best cooking results and ensuring that the food you are cooking doesn't stick to the pan.